griswld2/MechaCar_Statistical_Analysis/README.md

 Based off of the t-tests done on the samples and the corresponding p-values, we are unable to reject the null hypothesis on any of the tests.
 Therefore, our findings here are statistically inconclusive.

 ## Study Design: MechaCar vs Competition

+I would design an ANOVA test to determine how household income-level effects car-buying.
+Analyzing the variance between household income levels could determine if household income plays a critical role in purchasing a vehicle.
+I would collect data on the following:

+* Car Sales by manufacturer (IV)
+* Household Income Level (DV)

+Hypothesis:
+H0: The means of all HH Income Levels are the same.
+HA: At least one of the means of HH Income levels is different from all the other groups

+For this test to work, we would need to collect data on car purchases and household income levels.
+This could come from a third-party data provider that collects this information or a large research firm that does incentivized surveys that we trust.